BedRockJie/Prompts-Push-Tool/README.md

 - `Prompts: Open` – open a prompt file in an editor tab by double-clicking a tree item or invoking the command manually.
 - `Prompts: Copy Content` – place the prompt contents on the clipboard.
 - `Prompts: Sync To Workspace` – copy a prompt into `.vscode/prompts` or `.cursor/prompts` inside the selected workspace folder.
+- `Prompts: Apply Template` – copy a pre-defined group of prompt files into the current workspace.
 - `Prompts: Reveal Folder` – show the local prompts folder in the operating system file explorer.

 ## Settings